What Echeveria Problems?

 Under-watering- A cause for grave echeveria problems

 Just like over-watering plants is a common problem, plenty of succulents do not favor under-watering too.
 Some succulents like water more often than the rest so, observe your plant to meet its needs.
-If the upper leaves of your succulents are starting to shrink and get hard and crispy, then it’s undoubtedly time to provide your succulents more moisture.
+If the upper leaves of your succulents are starting to shrink and get hard and crispy, then it’s undoubtedly time to provide your succulents with more moisture.
 So, ensure you are giving your plant sufficient water to it from echeveria problems.

 Infestations and bugs- A welcome mat for other echeveria problems